Idasile/bhameyie.github.io/_posts/2015-01-23-docker-the-what-the-why-the-how.md

         </div>
         <div id="twoArea" class="accordion-body collapse">
             <div class="accordion-inner">
-               Please refer to the [previous post](http://47ron.in/blog/2015/01/16/terraform-dot-io-all-hail-infrastructure-as-code.html) in which I discuss Terraform.io and give a snippet of how I do my deployment using both Terraform and Docker.
+               Please refer to <a href="http://47ron.in/blog/2015/01/16/terraform-dot-io-all-hail-infrastructure-as-code.html">this previous post</a> in which I discuss Terraform.io and give a snippet of how I do my deployment using both Terraform and Docker.
             </div>
         </div>
 </div>